sveltia/sveltia-cms/README.md

 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
 It also allows us to avoid common fatal application crashes[^113].
 Best of all, Svelte offers unmatched performance!
 - The Account menu contains relevant links, including release notes, feedback and help.
 - Users can customize the application with various settings.
+- Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
+Then update to the latest version with a single click[^66].
 - The screenshots above are worth a thousand words, but read on to learn about many other improvements in detail.

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with any framework that can load static data files during the build process.
-- Small footprint: The bundle size is less than 450 KB when minified and gzipped, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (2.6 MB)[^57][^64], even though we haven’t implemented some features yet.
+- Small footprint: The bundle size is less than 450 KB when minified and brotlied, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (2.6 MB)[^57][^64], even though we haven’t implemented some features yet.
 That’s the power of Svelte + Vite.
 - We have upgraded from Svelte 4 to [Svelte 5 Release Candidate](https://svelte.dev/blog/svelte-5-release-candidate) to further boost performance, resulting in faster rendering, reduced memory usage and even smaller bundle size.
 A full migration to the _runes_ reactivity API will follow.
 - Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].